-The AD5398A is designed to drive both spring preloaded and nonspring linear motors used in applications such as lens autofocus, image stabilization, or optical zoom.
-The operating principle of the spring-preloaded motor is that the lens position is controlled by the balancing of a voice coil and a spring.
-Figure 21 shows the transfer curve of a typical spring preloaded linear motor for autofocus.
-The key points of this transfer function are displacement or stroke, which is the actual distance the lens moves in millimeters (mm), and the current through the motor in milliamps (mA).
+The AD5821A is designed to drive both spring-preloaded and nonspring linear motors used in applications such as lens autofocus, image stabilization, or optical zoom.
+The operation principle of the spring-preloaded motor is that the lens position is controlled by the balancing of a voice coil and spring.
+Figure 25 shows the transfer curve of a typical spring-preloaded linear motor for autofocus.
+The key points of this transfer function are displacement or stroke, which is the actual distance the lens moves in millimeters (mm) and the current through the motor, measured in milliamps (mA).

-A start current is associated with spring-preloaded linear motors, which is effectively a threshold current that must be exceeded for any displacement in the lens to occur.
+A start current is associated with spring-preloaded linear motors, which is a threshold current that must be exceeded for any displacement in the lens to occur.
 The start current is usually 20 mA or greater; the rated stroke or displacement is usually 0.25 mm to 0.4 mm; and the slope of the transfer curve is approximately 10 μ m/mA or less.

-The AD5398A is designed to sink up to 120 mA, which is more than adequate for available commercial linear motors or voice coils.
-Another factor that makes the AD5398A the ideal solution for these applications is the monotonicity of the device, which ensures that lens positioning is repeatable for the application of a given digital word.

-Figure 22 shows a typical application circuit for the AD5398A.
+The AD5821A is designed to sink up to 120 mA, which is more than adequate for available commercial linear motors or voice coils.
+Another factor that makes the AD5821A the ideal solution for these applications is the monotonicity of the device, ensuring that lens positioning is repeatable for the application of a given digital word.
+Figure 26 shows a typical application circuit for the AD5821A.

-Figure 21.
-Spring Preloaded Voice Coil Stroke vs. Sink Current
+Figure 25.
+Spring-Preloaded Voice Coil Stroke vs. Sink Current